backstage/backstage/.changeset/hot-items-smoke.md

 Existing `KubernetesClustersSupplier` implementations will need to ensure that `getClusters` can be called frequently and should return a cached result from `getClusters` instead.

-For example, here's a simple example of this in `packages/backend/src/plugins/kubernetes.ts`:
+For example, here's a simple example of a custom supplier in `packages/backend/src/plugins/kubernetes.ts`:

 ```diff
 -import { KubernetesBuilder } from '@backstage/plugin-kubernetes-backend';